 2. Spread the remaining one-third chips over the toppings and sprinkle with two-thirds of the remaining cheese mixture.
 Spread the remaining half of the toppings over the cheese and sprinkle with the remaining cheese.
 Bake for 6 to 8 minutes, until the cheese has melted completely.
 Remove from the oven and sprinkle with the parsley and feta cheese, if desired.

-3. Serve with hummus, sour cream and/or tzatziki sauce.
+3. Serve with hummus and tzatziki sauce.

 Notes